rootstrap/blog/content/White or black hat? - Pablo Blanco.md

 ### Summary

-Ethical hacking process and vulnerability assessment can help us to expose threats and weaknesses reducing business risks in a controlled way.
+Ethical hacking processes and vulnerability assessments can help us expose threats and weaknesses reducing business risks in a controlled way.

 The strategic decision to use an ethical hacking service can be extremely